corinnekrych/GoogleDrive/GoogleDrive.md

 [1]: configuration with all required URLs and endpoints.

-[2]: requestAccessSuccess:failure: is the method dealing with Step1/Step2.
+[2]: requestAccessSuccess:failure: is the method dealing with all the steps needed to authorize.

 [3]: once popup has been answered, go back to GoogleDrive app and notified AeroGear framework.
 If this method is not well implemented, the browser won't be able to callback the application.
 Back to the app, access code is excahnge with access token (step 2).